 Russell was instrumental in introducing the Top Fuel Harley Racers Association to the IHRA.
 Both Russell and owner Dennis Paul race at multiple sanctioned events each year.

 At 26, he is the youngest Top Fuel Racer currently competing.
 He is joined trackside by his longtime race supporters Tom and Anne Emery (parents), Mark Emery (uncle), and Erin Emery (wife).

 McClure began drag racing on asphalt as a direct result of watching Ray Price compete in the late '70s.
 Coming from the dirt drags, McClure is a 19-time National Champion and has held more records than he can keep up with.

 Ray Price (Raleigh, NC)

-Price is an inducted member of four halls of fame including the Sturgis Motorcycle Hall of Fame, North Carolina Drag Racing Hall of Fame and is noted as the Father of the Funnybike.
+Price is an inducted member of four halls of fame including the AMA Hall of Fame, National Motorcycle Hall of Fame, Sturgis Motorcycle Hall of Fame, North Carolina Drag Racing Hall of Fame, and the East Coast Drag Times Hall of Fame; and is noted as the Father of the Funnybike.
 He was instrumental in creating the current style racing transmission.
 Price also designed the first wheelie bar for bikes, allowing more power to the rear wheel without flipping the bike over.